Why the Multiplayer Free-Roaming of ‘Red Dead Redemption’ Is the Best in the Business

 New, on Munchies: The Future of Farming Is Powered By Fish Shit

-Red Dead Redemption‘s addition to the ranks of Xbox 360 games now backward compatible with the Xbox One—combined with the fact that it’s probably never coming to PC—makes now, today, the perfect time to jump in and feel its world out for yourself.
+Red Dead Redemption‘s addition to the ranks of Xbox 360 games now backwards compatible with the Xbox One – combined with the fact that it’s probably never coming to PC – makes now, today, the perfect time to jump in and feel its world out for yourself.
 No other game has delivered an emergent multiplayer experience quite like it, on console.
 Not yet, at least.

 It’s his fourth attempt today.
 Sometimes you get the bear; sometimes the bear gets you.